PersiaKamali/persiakamali.github.io/_pages/about.md

 What I am learning at the moment
 ---
-I am following in two courses:
+I am following two courses:

 - [Computational Neuroscience: Neuronal Dynamics of Cognition](https://learning.edx.org/course/course-v1:EPFLx+BIO465.2x+2T2018/home) on edX.
 Having a background in statistical physics, I am following this course in order to persue my reaserch in this field.
 I strongly suggest this course for anyone interested in understanding how neuroscientist make quantative models of how the brain learns!